kadenjtaylor/slider/README.md

 Yew app for slideshows built with [Trunk].

 ### TODOS
-- Better question model
-- Better slide model
-- Better algo for turning questions into slides
-- Nicer rendering of slides
+- Better Formatting of Slides

 ### Running